hafizhfadh/learningcenter/docs/cors-configuration.md

 ## Overview
 This Laravel application has been configured to allow Cross-Origin Resource Sharing (CORS) for localhost development environments, specifically to support React Vite SWC frontend applications running on different ports.

+In production, CORS is controlled via the `CORS_ALLOWED_ORIGINS` environment variable so that only explicitly trusted HTTPS origins can access the API.

 ## Configuration Details

 ### File: `config/cors.php`